KritikaG-git/SNA-ERGM/README.md

 - Deepened understanding of social network models and their application in real-world contexts.
 - Gained experience in cross-language integration (Python ↔ R).
 - Developed data-driven insights to support educators and policymakers.
-- Strengthened skills in collaborative development, technical research, and academic writing.

 ---